takabow/cloudera-demo-env/README.md

+## ⚠ Since the CDH repository only be accessible via [paywall](https://www.cloudera.com/downloads/paywall-expansion.html) after Feb 2021, these automatic deployment scripts do not work.

 # Cloudera Demo Environment
 Install scripts of Cloudera Demo cluster on the cloud environment.
 This is for Demo purposes only.
 Don't use for production.